joshbegley/nyt-latest/README.md

 https://nytimes.com/2021/09/06/movies/telluride-film-festival.html?searchResultPosition=4

 **Unemployment Benefits Expire for Millions Without Pushback From Biden**\
-`The president has encouraged some states to continue helping the long-term unemployed, but administration officials say it was time for enhanced federal aid to end.`\
+`The president has encouraged some states to continue helping the long-term unemployed, but administration officials said it was time for enhanced federal aid to end.`\
 https://nytimes.com/2021/09/06/business/economy/unemployment-benefits.html?searchResultPosition=5

 **New York and New Jersey Residents to Receive Federal Aid After Storm**\